KamilaHase/MS4/README.md

 ## Features
 ### Existing Features
 1. **Features presented on each page**
-- the overall website renders certain features that are loaded from templates:
+- the overall website displays certain features that are loaded from templates:
     - **base.html** contains:
         - **Logo** Good Oils representing the brand of the page
         - **Search bar** allows users to search among available products
-        - **Link to My Account**:
+        - **Link to My Profile**:
             - for unregietred users offers dropdown menu:
-                - Register: leading to /accounts/signup/ (see bellow)
+                - Register: leading to /accounts/signup/ (see below)
-                - Login: leading to /accounts/login/ (see bellow)
+                - Login: leading to /accounts/login/ (see below)
             - for registered users offers dropdown menu:
-                - My Profile: leading to /profile (see bellow)
+                - My Profile: leading to /profile (see below)
-                - Logout leading to /accounts/logout/ (see bellow)
+                - Logout leading to /accounts/logout/ (see below)

         - **Link to Bag**: shopping bag of the products a user clicked in order to purchase, links goes to /bag site (see bellow)
         - **Delivery banner** - a banner presenting free delivery for purchases over 25 €.
 Banner can be closed by clicking/tapping on close button